Seven Ways To Identify A Toxic Relationship And How To Get Help

 Getting out of a toxic relationship might not be as simple as just ending the relationship.
 There’s a good chance that your self-esteem has been damaged from being with an abusive partner.
 This can take time to heal and move past.
 Talking to a therapist can be a good way to improve your self-esteem and regain your confidence.

-If you’re afraid to reach out to a therapist because of what your partner might think or do, then that’s a good sign that your relationship isn’t safe.
-There are online counseling services that make it easy for you to talk to a therapist without drawing a lot of attention to yourself.
-Many people report feeling more comfortable talking about sensitive subjects like intimate partner violence in a web-based environment.
+If you’re afraid to reach out to a therapist because of what your partner might think or do, then that’s a good sign that your relationship isn’t in a healthy place.
+There are online counseling services that can provide a bit extra secrecy and anonymity, because you don’t have to go to an in-person office.
+Many people report feeling more comfortable talking about sensitive subjects like intimate partner violence (IPV) in a web-based environment.
+Platforms like Regain offer internet-based psychotherapy from licensed therapists, which can be done as individual therapy or couple’s therapy if you are still with your partner and they are willing to participate.

 Online therapy has also been proven effective by scholarly research in the field of mental health.
 A recent study reviewed the results of nearly 2,500 individual cases of mental health interventions that involved intimate partner violence.
 Researchers found that individuals experienced similar results, whether they sought professional services online or in person.